citizenfx/natives/CAM/SetGameplayCamRelativeHeading.md

 ```
 Sets the camera position relative to heading in float from -360 to +360.
-Heading is alwyas 0 in aiming camera.
+Heading is always 0 in aiming camera.
 ```

 ## Parameters